 EPA determines whether acute and chronic dietary pesticide exposures are safe by comparing aggregate exposure estimates to the acute PAD (aPAD) and chronic PAD (cPAD).
 For linear cancer risks, EPA calculates the lifetime probability of acquiring cancer given the estimated aggregate exposure.
 Short-, intermediate-, and chronic-term risks are evaluated by comparing the estimated aggregate food, water, and residential exposure to the appropriate PODs to ensure that an adequate MOE exists.

 1. Acute risk.
 An acute aggregate risk assessment takes into account acute exposure estimates from dietary consumption of food and drinking water.
-No adverse effect resulting from a single oral exposure was identified Start Printed Page 31483and no acute dietary endpoint was selected.
+No adverse effect resulting from a single oral exposure was identified and no acute dietary endpoint was selected.
 Therefore, pyraflufen-ethyl is not expected to pose an acute risk.

 2. Chronic risk.
-Using the exposure assumptions described in this unit for chronic exposure, EPA has concluded that chronic exposure to pyraflufen-ethyl from food and water will utilize less than 1% of the cPAD for all population groups.
+Using the exposure assumptions described in this unit for chronic exposure, EPA has concluded that chronic exposure to pyraflufen-ethyl from food and water will utilize <1% of the cPAD for the general U.S. population and all population subgroups, including children 1 to 2 years old, the most highly exposed population subgroup.
 Based on the explanation in Unit III.C.3., regarding residential use patterns, chronic residential exposure to residues of pyraflufen-ethyl is not expected.

 3. Short-term risk.
 Short-term aggregate exposure takes into account short-term residential exposure plus chronic exposure to food and water (considered to be a background exposure level).
 Pyraflufen-ethyl is currently registered for uses that could result in short-term residential exposure, and the Agency has determined that it is appropriate to aggregate chronic exposure through food and water with short-term residential exposures to pyraflufen-ethyl.